 Many pupils will, at some time or another need extra help at school.This may be because they are experiencing problems ranging from slight difficulties that do not take long to rectify, to more severe learning difficulties which require a longer-term plan of action.
 Children who are exceptionally able in any area also need to be identified and catered for.

 Staff regularly receive training on how we can improve our 'Quality First' teaching for all children, informed by guidance provided by Kent County Council (KCC).
-The class teacher is aware of the individual needs of each child and will provide differentiated work that is tailored to them.
+We follow KCC's Mainstream Core Standards (MCS) to ensure that we have quality provision across all the areas of need.
+For a guide to the MCS which has been written for parents and carers, please click here.
+The class teacher is aware of the individual needs of each child and will provide differentiated work and a learning environment that is tailored to them.
 We also have trained teaching assistants who give additional support within the classroom.

 We greatly value our partnership with parents and seek to work together to provide the best opportunities for every child.